L3MON4D3/LuaSnip/DOC.md

-* As we only load `lazy_load`ed snippet on some events, `lazy_load` will probably not play nice when a non-default `ft_func` is used: if it depends on eg. the cursor-position, only the filetypes for the cursor-position when the `lazy_load`-events are triggered will be loaded.
+* As we only load `lazy_load`ed snippet on some events, `lazy_load` will probably not play nice when a non-default `ft_func` is used: if it depends on e.g. the cursor-position, only the filetypes for the cursor-position when the `lazy_load`-events are triggered will be loaded.
 Check [filetype_function's `extend_load_ft`](#filetype_functions) for a solution.